 Does pet insurance cover emergency vet visits?

 Pet insurance covers emergency vet visits for accidents and illnesses after waiting periods end.
-Coverage usually includes emergency surgeries, hospitalization and diagnostic procedures.
+Coverage includes emergency surgeries, hospitalization and diagnostic procedures.

 What's considered a pet emergency?